andrea-calligaris/ff8-sounds-catalog/sound-information.md

 For sounds in the "ambience" category, "(loop)" is implied; these are all sounds that loops.
 These sounds differs from the [sounds in the "stream" folder](stream-sounds-catalog.md) in that these are technically considered sound effects and are included in "audio.dat", while the former are technically considered music by the game and their ID numbers follow those of the music tracks.

-`Ambience → 2196 Common alarm`: D-District Prison.
+`2196 Common alarm`: D-District Prison.
 Missile Base.

-`2228 common_water_gushing`:
+`2228 Common water gushing`:
 - Balamb Garden: field "bg_gate2" water fountains.
 - Tomb of the Unknown King: entrance; Water after the gear has been removed.
 - Shumi Village: Elder's house: toroidal fish tank.

-`Ambience → 2321 Missile Base`: except when inside the missile launchers room.
+`2321 Missile Base`: except when inside the missile launchers room.

 The ambience for the Balamb Garden deck (`2540`+`2555`) makes no sense when you visit it during the rebellion, because the Garden is not yet moving.
 Also the dude just enjoying the breeze, in that moment of the story, ahah.